All data is current as of 2013, unless otherwise noted.

 The methods used to provide public counsel

-The Office of the Northern Mariana Islands Public Defender (ONMIPD) provides right to counsel services in all superior courts with a staff of three assistant attorneys, one investigator, and one legal secretary.
+The commonwealth’s Office of the Public Defender (OPD) provides right to counsel services in all superior courts with a staff of three assistant attorneys, one investigator, and one legal secretary.
 The majority of cases are heard on Saipan, though proceedings are also held occasionally in courtrooms on the islands of Rota and Tinian.

-The judiciary maintains a list of attorneys and appoints counsel directly in cases where ONMIPD has a conflict of interest.
+The judiciary maintains a list of attorneys and appoints counsel directly in cases where OPD has a conflict of interest.

 Source of data: original research conducted by Sixth Amendment Center staff.